Fiona Foley

 Black Ink: Indigenous Prints from the Queensland Art Gallery Collection, Queensland Art Gallery, Brisbane

-Cultural Copy, UCLA Fowler Museum of Cultural History, Los Angeles, USA
+Cultural Copy, UCLA Fowler Museum of Cultural History, Los Angeles, CA, USA

-Out of Country, Gallery 1601, The Embassy of Australia, Washington DC, USA
+Out of Country, Gallery 1601, Embassy of Australia, Washington DC, USA

 Blak Insights: Contemporary indigenous art from the collection of the Queensland Art Gallery, Queensland Art Gallery, Brisbane